ab-elhaddad/fancy-todo/README.md

 # Fancy To Do App

 ### An Express application to create tasks, add subtasks, and group tasks in lists.
-You can think of it as a To Do list but with so many fancy features. ✨
+You can think of it as a feature-rich to-do application. ✨

 ## 👀 Overview